-Then, if you are not a morning person to catch the sunrise at Horseshoe Bend in the morning, you can now head there to see the sunset.
+Alternatively, if you are not a morning person and couldn’t catch the sunrise at the Horseshoe Bend, you can now head over there to enjoy the sunset.

-- There are some stairs to climb since the Lower canyon is “underground”.
-You will enter the canyon from the ground-level via a long and fairly steep steel stairway down into the canyon.
-We had some elder folks and people afraid of heights in the front.
-It took them a while to get through.
-Now, we understand why the Lower Canyon tours run higher risk of delay.
+There are a few ladders to use throughout the Lower Antelope since the Lower canyon is “underground”.
+You will enter the canyon from the ground-level via a long and fairly steep steel stairway (“ladder”) down into the canyon.
+We experienced some delay to wait for some elderly folks and people afraid of heights in front of us to descend slowly.
+Now, we understand why the Lower Canyon tours run a higher risk of delay.

-- Wear comfortable walking shoes especially if you do Lower Antelope and Horseshoe Bend.
+Things to wear: comfortable walking shoes especially if you do the Lower Antelope Canyon and the Horseshoe Bend.

-- Bring sunscreen, water, sunglasses and a bandana.
+Things to bring: sunscreen, water, sunglasses, and a bandana.

 As crowded as the Antelope Canyons are, they are still amazing to visit.
 Because they are just unique!